nadirali19/nadirali.github.io/aboutme.md

 ---
 layout: page
 title: About me
+published: true
 ---
-:boy: Hello, my name is Nadir Ali.
+## :wave: Hello, my name is Nadir Ali.
 I'm currently a research scholar at InPho Research Lab, department of physics, IIT Roorkee.

-:high_brightness: I am currenly doing research in the field of reconfigurable silicon photonics.
+## :high_brightness: I am currenly doing research in the field of reconfigurable silicon photonics.

-:mailbox: If you want to get in touch with me, I can be found on the [twitter](https://twitter.com/iam_nadirali).
+## :mailbox: If you want to get in touch with me, I can be found on the [twitter](https://twitter.com/iam_nadirali).